Rage Bait: Neuroscientific Ways To Optimize Your Response

 Rage bait makes you clench.

 And the cost is different too.
 Clickbait wastes time.
-Rage bait can change your mood, your tone, and how you treat the people you actually care about.
+Rage bait can change your mood, your tone, and how you interact with the people you actually care about.

 Clickbait usually leaves you thinking, “That was dumb,” while rage bait leaves you feeling keyed up, like you’re carrying an argument into the rest of your day.
 Clickbait is a curiosity trap, but rage bait is a state shift that can raise stress hormones and narrow your thinking.